 Keep this Miso Butter Pasta recipe in your back pocket now, and throw it together any night of the week when simple is your life mantra.

 Cooking for kids?
-Feel free to sprinkle over with some shaved parmesan.
+Feel free to sprinkle it with some shaved parmesan.
 Enjoy!

 If you like this miso-infused pasta, check out my creamy miso pasta with tofu and asparagus.
 It’s vegetarian-friendly!